Hisham ibn al-Mughira

-Hisham ibn al-Mughira (died 598) was an Arab polytheistic leader from the Banu Makhzum clan of the Quraysh tribe.
-He was a person of high rank among the Quraish and he was one of the commanders in the Sacrilegious War.
+Hisham ibn al-Mughira (died 598) was an Arab tribal leader from the Banu Makhzum clan of the Quraysh tribe.
+He was a person of high rank among the Quraysh and he was one of the commanders in the Sacrilegious War.

-He was the son of al-Mughira ibn Abd Allah, one of the leaders of the Quraish.
+He was the son of al-Mughira ibn Abd Allah, one of the leaders of the Quraysh.
 One of his daughters was Hantamah, who was the mother of Umar.
-By his wife Asma bint Mukharraba, he was the father of Abu Jahl, the notorious opponent of Muhammad.
+By his wife Asma bint Mukharraba, he was the father of Amr ibn Hisham the notorious opponent of Islamic prophet Muhammad.
 His brother was Walid ibn al-Mughira, making him an uncle of the famous Muslim general Khalid ibn al-Walid.
 Hisham was a contemporary of Muhammad.

 It is believed that he died in 598.